How to get an Agent to handle complex, multi-step queries

 Disambiguating intent ("cancel order" vs. "cancel subscription"), gathering details, or confirming meaning before taking action.

 All of that is complex, and it’s the kind of work your team handles every day.
-With the right training, your AI Agent can too.
+With the right training, your Agent can too.

-To get your AI Agent to take on more complex work (and lots of it), you need to teach it how your support operation actually works and give it access to the systems it needs to take action, test how it performs at scale, deploy it on multiple channels, and watch how it performs so you know where to fine-tune.
+To get your Agent to take on more complex work (and lots of it), you need to teach it how your support operation actually works and give it access to the systems it needs to take action, test how it performs at scale, deploy it on multiple channels, and watch how it performs so you know where to fine-tune.

 At Intercom, we have a framework for managing this called the “Fin Flywheel.”
 It’s a continuous improvement loop that lets you train, test, deploy, and analyze Fin on an ongoing basis so any changes you push to production are controlled, and you can use performance insights to inform future iterations.

-Whether you’re using Fin or another AI Agent, the steps can be universally applied.
+Whether you're using Fin or another Agent, the flywheel steps can be universally applied.
+Let's break them down.

 1. Train

-The first step is mapping the types of complex queries you want it to handle; things like damaged order claims or account troubleshooting from start to finish.
+The first step is mapping the types of complex queries you want it to handle – things like damaged order claims or account troubleshooting from start to finish.

 When you have that list, start mapping the actual workflows your team follows to solve them today.